palankihiran/CourseProject/README.md

 ## Data Preprocessing

-Before building the sentiment analysis model, I performed data preprocessing, which included the following steps:
+Before building the sentiment analysis model, data preprocessing is performed, which comprised of the following steps:

 - Checked for missing values in both datasets and removed rows with missing data.
 - Calculated summary statistics for ratings in both datasets.

 ## Data Visualization

-I visualized the data to gain a better understanding and discover meaningful insights:
+The data is visualized to gain a better understanding and discover meaningful insights:

 - Plotted the distribution of ratings for TripAdvisor and Google Review.
 - Analyzed the distribution of ratings by location for TripAdvisor and Google Reviews.